9 Types Of Drawer Slides: What Design Styles to Use

 Roller

-Roller slides are commonly made up of two bonded, epoxy-coated metal profiles—one attached to the drawer and another to the cabinet frame.
+Roller slides are connected to the drawer box’s edges and include a rolling wheel that allows it to glide backward and forward across the track.
+This style is commonly found on more affordable furniture pieces and cabinets.
+They are commonly made up of two bonded, epoxy-coated metal profiles—one attached to the drawer and another to the cabinet frame.
 They also usually have nylon wheels that enable the profiles to travel smoothly and softly along one another.

-These slides are more visible than wood slides since they connect to the sides of the drawer and, as a result, will require a false face or an elongated drawer front lip to cover the types of cabinet hardware that are being used.
+These slides are more visible than wood options since they connect to the sides of the drawer and, as a result, will require a false face or an elongated drawer front lip to cover the types of cabinet hardware that are being used.

 Roller slides, which are available in either side-mount or bottom-mount, also known as European bottom-mount models, are often utilized for particularly lightweight purposes.